sannae/the-notebook/docs/dev/git.md

 > It creates a new commit by copying the content of the previous one, optionally adding staged changes and changing the commit message, and moves HEAD to it git commit --amend -m "Updated commit message"

+> It creates a new commit accepting '#' as a valid message symbol git commit -m "#743 Commit message with issue number"

 ### git branch

 > Get the current branch